 That was a draft proof of the piece.* I ran across it today while cleaning old papers from a file cabinet in my garage.
 I doubt anybody has the final printed piece, and I’m amazed that the proof exists.

 *Additional history: Wayne Today published in those days using old-fashioned letterpress techniques.
 Type was set in lead by skilled operators on Linotype machines.
 Each line was a “slug,” and every written piece was a pile of slugs arranged in a frame, inked with a roller and then proofed by another roller that printed on blank paper.
 That’s what we marked up (as you see above) for the Linotype operators, who would create replacement slugs, give them to the page composers in layout, who could read upside down and backwards as they arranged everything in what was called a forme.
-The layout guys (they were all guys) then embossed each page into a damp papier-mâché sheet, which would serve as a mold for the half-cylinder of hot lead that would eventually do the printing.
+The layout guys (they were all guys) then embossed each page into a damp papier-mâché sheet, which would serve as a mold for a half-cylinder of hot lead.
+Half-cylinders wrapped around giant rollers inked each rotation by other rollers did the printing.
+Other machines after that cut, stacked and folded the pages that ended up as newspapers at the end of the line.
 So the whole process went like this: reporter->Linotype operator->editor->Linotype operator->page composer->stereotype operator->printer.
-Ancestors of robotics eventually replaced all of it.
-And now in the U.S., exemplars of big-J journalism (New York Times, Washington Post) are tarred by the President as “fake news,” and millions believe it.
+Ancestors of robotics eventually replaced all of it not long after I left (and the press burned down).
+Now in the U.S. exemplars of big-J journalism (New York Times, Washington Post) are tarred by the President as “fake news,” and millions believe him.
 My, how times change.

 More High Mountain links: